rootmadhu/in-quiz-questions/aws/aws-quiz.md

 #### Q9.
 How do you architect a solution for an SQL Server database to be replicated across AWS regions in an active-active architecture?
 - [ ] Use RDS for SQL Server and create the same instance in two different regions.
 Use Database Migration Service to keep each database in sync.
 - [ ] Use a VPN or VPC peering to establish a connection between the VPCs in each region.
 Install SOL Server Enterprise Edition on EC2 instances in each region and configure an Always On availability group.
 - [ ] Use RDS for SQL Server 2016 or 2017 Enterprise Edition.
 Enable Multi-AZ support and select the Mirroring/Always On option.
-Select another region for the mirroring option
+Select another region for the mirroring option<<< Correct
 - [ ] You can not set up an active-active architecture for SQL Server that spans geographic regions.